Skip to contents

 Descriptive tables 1.7× 10×

-The sublinear scaling reflects that fixed overhead (package loading, object construction) constitutes a significant fraction of total time at smaller dataset sizes.
+The sublinear scaling reflects that fixed overhead (package loading, object construction, profile likelihood profiling) constitutes a significant fraction of total time at smaller dataset sizes.
+Logistic regression shows nearer-to-linear scaling because profile likelihood profiling cost scales with the number of IRLS iterations, which grows with n.

 Implementation Notes